Kurdyka-{\L}ojasiewicz functions and mapping cylinder neighborhoods: Introduction

 is in $L^1(0, \rho)$ for some $\rho>0$. \item There exists an open neighborhood $U\ni p$, a positive number $\rho>0$, and a continuous function $a\colon (0,\rho]\ra (0,\infty)$ such that $a^{-1}\in L^1(0,\rho)$, and

 \end{enumerate} \end{thmalpha}

 The equivalence of K{\L} nondegeneracy with the integrability condition \eqref{T:MAIN_THM2_C} in Theorem~\ref{T:MAIN_THM2} above appears also in \cite[Theorems 18 and 20]{BDLM}.
-In a sense, our proof of Theorem \ref{T:MAIN_THM2}, which does not use the subgradient curves, is a shortcut adapted to the context of relative manifolds.
+In a sense, our proof of Theorem \ref{T:MAIN_THM2}, which does not use the (sub)gradient curves, is a shortcut adapted to the context of relative, finite dimensional manifolds.
 One important lemma from \cite{BDLM} about integrable majorants of upper semicontinuous functions appears prominently in our proof as well.

 We conclude this note with a brief study of what one can describe as the ``opposite'' gradient inequality to \eqref{eq27}, namely